 What to Expect

-Our treatment begins with your child’s bone evaluation, which takes about one day.
-Our team will help you through some or all of the following assessments on your first visit:
+Our treatment begins with your child’s bone evaluation.
+Our team will help you through some or all of the following assessments at your visit:

 - Medical and family history review